The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 In case you wonder about the name, in the Middle Ages, when Kotor was under the influence of the Republic of Venice, weapons and ammunition were stored here.
 At that time, Kotor was a strategically important port, which the surrounding powers fought over – the Venetian or Italian influences from that time can still be found in the cityscape today!

-Ad / *affiliate links
+Advertising / *affiliate link

-If you want to learn more about the exciting maritime history of Kotor and Montenegro, the Museum Maritimum is the place for you.
+If you want to learn more about the exciting maritime history of Kotor and Montenegro, the Maritimum Museum is the place for you.
 Housed in an old baroque palace, the museum shows the long maritime history of the region.
 From old nautical charts to traditional uniforms, this museum offers you an interesting insight into the maritime culture of Kotor.
 Not only for history buffs, this museum is a location worth seeing in the old town!

 Very far up there was a water vendor; however, there is no place to stop (and no restrooms) all the way up and at the fortress.
 Therefore, take enough water with you!

 There is still a rather unofficial way up to the fortress, climbing a rickety ladder through an old window in a fortification wall.
-This path has gained quite a bit of notoriety on social media in recent years; I haven’t used it, however, I have heard that this access has been closed due to the high risk of injury and you can no longer get to the fortress from this path.
+This path has gained quite a bit of notoriety on social media in recent years; I haven’t used it, but I have heard that this access has been closed due to the high risk of injury and you can no longer get to the fortress from this path.
 Many visitors wanted to save the entrance fee for the official route and get some exciting shots.

 But the conventional way is exciting enough – I would not try to find the ladder :)